adoyle-h/Redis-Keeper/README.md

-# Airdromes
+# Redis Keeper

-Airdromes is a redis ORM in JavaScript.
+A redis-keeper is a redis key manager in JavaScript.